Bonsai: Gradient-free Graph Condensation for Node Classification: Introduction and Related Works

 \newcolumntype{R}[1]{>{ \arraybackslash}p{#1}}

-$\bullet$ \textbf{Distilling to a fully-connected graph}: In a message-passing \gnn, the computation cost of each forward pass is $\mathcal{O}(|\CE|)$, where $\CE$ denotes the set of edges.
-Consequently, the computational effectiveness of graph distillation is primarily determined by the reduction in edge count between the original and distilled graphs, rather than node count alone.
-However, current graph distillation algorithms (see Table~\ref{tab:gd}) quantify the condensation ratio based on the node count.
-Specifically, given a compression ratio $r_n$, it synthesizes a weighted, fully-connected dense adjacency matrix for the distilled graph of the size $\frac{|\CV|}{r_n}\times \frac{|\CV|}{r_n} $, where $\CV$ denotes the node set.
-This design, which is inconsistent with the computation structure of \gnns, can lead to a distilled graph with minimal reduction in edge count and, in some cases, may even result in a graph with more edges than the original dataset (See Table~\ref{tab:gcond}).
+\revtwo{$\bullet$ \textbf{Node compression vs. Edge complexity}: In a message-passing \gnn, the computation cost of each forward pass is $\mathcal{O}(|\CE|)$, where $\CE$ denotes the set of edges.
+Consequently, the computational effectiveness of graph condensation is primarily determined by the reduction in edge count between the original and condensed graphs, rather than node count alone.
+However, current graph condensation algorithms (see Table~\ref{tab:gd}) quantify the condensation ratio based on the node count.
+This creates a fundamental disconnect between the metric used to evaluate compression (node count) and the computational goal of reducing $\mathcal{O}(|\CE|)$, which directly governs training and inference time.
+Consequently, this misalignment can lead to a condensed graph that is less efficient than the original.}